Complete Guide to Selling Services in WordPress, WooCommerce & Easy Digital Downloads

 - Non e-commerce option – The customer clicks on the service they require and completes an online form.
 The form will contain their contact information and anything else you want to collect.
 When they submit the form, you receive an email with their information.

 - E-commerce option – The customer chooses any options and adds the product to the cart.
 They then view the cart and checkout, including paying online with credit/debit card or PayPal.
 The customer receives a ‘Thank you for your order’ email, and you receive an email with the order information.
-You can use this option with either WooCommerce or Easy Digital Downloads – I’ll show you how to do both later.
+You can use this option with either WooCommerce or Easy Digital Downloads, including with the option for extensions such as selling time-based bookings – I’ll show you how to do all of these later.

 - Finally, you contact the customer to arrange to provide the service.
 This is done outside of your WordPress website, so it will fit nicely into your usual working processes.